fastlane/fastlane/internal/notes/test_suite_parallelism.md

 # Speeding up the spec suite: objective, and which methods actually apply

 Why the order-dependence work was done at all, and what the options are now that it has landed.
-Written 2026-09-10.
+Written 2026-09-10, runner figures rechecked 2026-09-16.
 The defect list is fastlane#30184.

 ## Objective